 Suicide Prevention Resources

 One reliable support is the National Suicide Prevention Lifeline.
 Trained professionals are available to answer your call, at any hour, providing confidential support.
-Additionally, they have a useful list of does and don’ts for helping someone else who is contemplating suicide.
+Additionally, they have a useful list of do’s and don’ts for helping someone else who is contemplating suicide.
 Lastly, if someone you know is posting about suicidal thoughts the National Suicide Prevention Lifeline has social media safety teams who will reach out to the individual directly.

 The National Association of Mental Health (NAMI) also offers resources for suicide prevention.
 Including these useful 5 steps for helping someone in emotional pain:

 1) Ask directly whether or not they are thinking about killing themselves and get specifics on whether or not they have a plan.